-|Companies were failing to conduct their business operations, effectively, as they were not able to report and analyze data, and collaborate for collecting valuable insights from it.
+|Companies fail to conduct their business operations, effectively, as they are not able to report and analyze data and collaborate for collecting valuable insights from it.

-|There were time constraints and lack of proper information when it came to analyzing data.
+|There are time constraints and a lack of proper information when it comes to analyzing data.

-|Third-party vendors were employed to help companies make the most out of their data sources.
-This was leading to budget problems and slow productivity.
+|Third-party vendors are employed to help companies make the most out of their data sources, leading to budget problems and slow productivity.

 ||Users could generate intuitive and actionable dashboards almost instantaneously without executing complex programming codes.

 The most striking feature of SSBI is the fact that users are not required to be adept at technical expertise when it comes to data reporting.
 Using available filters and data manipulation options, they can influence data as per their business needs and further create reports.
 There are two parts to Microsoft SSBI:

 - Excel BI toolkit